Robust agents learn causal world models: Preliminaries

 \subsection{Decision tasks}

 Decision tasks involve a decision maker (agent) choosing a policy so as to optimise an objective function (utility).
 To give a causal description of decision tasks we use the causal influence diagram (CID) formalism \citep{howard2005influence,everitt2021agent}, which extend a CBN of the environment (chance) variables by introducing decision and utility nodes (see \Cref{fig:supervised_learning} for examples).
 For simplicity we focus on tasks involving a single decision and a single utility function. \begin{restatable}[Causal influence diagram]{dfn}{causalinfluencediagram} A (single-decision, single-utility) \emph{causal influence diagram} (CID) is a CBN $M=(G, P)$ where the variables $\bm{V}$ are partitioned into decision, utility, and chance variables, $\bm{V}=(\{D\}, \{U\}, \bm{C})$.
-The utility variable is a real-valued function of its parents, $U(\pa_U)$. \end{restatable} Single-decision single-utility CIDs can represent most decision tasks such as classification and regression as they specify what decision should be made ($d\in D$), based on what information ($\pa_D$), and towards what objective ($\EE[U]$).
+The utility variable is a real-valued function of its parents, $U(\pa_U)$. \end{restatable} Single-decision single-utility CIDs can represent most decision tasks such as classification and regression as they specify what decision should be made ($d\in D$), based on what information ($\pa_D$), with objective ($\EE[U]$).
 They can also describe some multi-decision tasks such as Markov decision processes\footnote{Note Markov decision processes can be formulated as a single-decision single-utility CID, by modelling the choice of policy as a single decision and the cumulative discounted reward as a single utility variable.}.
-The utility can be any real-valued function and so can model any standard loss or reward functions.
+The utility is any real-valued function including standard loss and reward functions.

 We assume that the environment is described by a set of random variables $\bm C$ that interact via causal mechanisms\footnote{This assumption follows from \citet{reichenbach1956direction}, and we discuss further in \Cref{appendix: distributional shifts}}, and where $\bm C$ satisfies causal sufficiency \citep{pearl2009causality} (includes all common causes), noting that such a choice of $\bm C$ always exists.
 We refer to the CBN over $\bm C$ as the `true' or `underlying' CBN.
-Note we do not assume the agent has any knowledge of the underling CBN, nor do we assume which variables in $\bm C$ are observed or unobserved by the agent, beyond that the agent observes its own inputs $\Pa_D\subseteq \bm C$.
+Note we do not assume the agent has any knowledge of the underling CBN, nor do we assume which variables in $\bm C$ are observed or unobserved by the agent, beyond that the agent can observe $\Pa_D\subseteq \bm C$.
 We also assume knowledge of the utility function $U(\Pa_U)$.

 The conditional probability distribution for the decision node $\pi(d\mid \pa_D)$ (the policy) is not a fixed parameter of the model but is set by the agent so as to maximise its expected utility, which for a policy $\pi$ is $\EE^{\pi}[U] = \EE[U\mid \doo(D=\pi(\pa_D))]$.
 A policy $\pi^*$ is \emph{optimal} if it maximises $\EE^{\pi^*}[U]$.
 Typically, agents do not behave optimally and incur some \textit{regret} $\delta$, which is the decrease in expected utility compared to an optimal policy $\delta := \mathbb E^{\pi^*}[U] - \mathbb E^\pi [U]$.